bearofbusiness/Slash-Discord-Music-Bot/README.md

 Installing
 ----------
-create a bot [here](https://discord.com/developers/applications/) and invite it to your server of choice.

 **[Python 3.10 or higher is required](https://www.python.org/downloads/)**

 Requirements are listed inside the `requirements.txt` file.
-You must install it using pip on windows or using your package manager on linux.
-You can also use anaconda for package management.

 The main file is `musS_D.py`

-The best way to run it is through a console `python3.10 musS_D.py`(set python version as needed)
+If you're new to this, don't worry!
+We have* an in-depth install guide [here.](yyyyyyy.info)

+*The guide has yet to be written.
+The link takes you to one of *the* sites on the internet of all time.

 Dotenv Configuration
 --------------------

-Out of the box, the bot will search for a discord token in the .env named `key`. put the key from the developer portal here.(ps. dont share it with anyone multiple bots can be ran of the same bot account)
+Out of the box, the bot will search for a Discord token in the .env named `key`.

 ### Example .env
 ```env